 Tips to improve your chances to succeed in that next job:

-In case it’s your boss who is the problem
+In case your boss is the problem

-And if you decide to leave instead of waiting
+And if you do decide to leave: